microsoft/AdaptiveCards/source/nodejs/adaptivecards-designer/README.md

 1. **monaco-editor** - provides a rich JSON-editing experience
 2. **adaptivecards** - adaptive card library used by designer
 3. **adaptivecards-templating** - provides data binding support for designer
-4. **adaptive-expressions** - used by templating library to enable daya binding support
+4. **adaptive-expressions** - used by templating library to enable data binding support
 5. **markdown-it** - [optional] automatic markdown support for the designer and cards

 To load the designer component you have 2 options: